 Millette King M.Ed., L.S.W., C-CHW- Chair of the Advisory Committee and Garfield Heights Resident

 Millette has been a resident of Garfield Hts. for eight years.
 She is a proud mom of two Garfield Hts.
 High School graduates.
 Millette currently works at Cuyahoga Community College.
 She serves as Vice President of the Garfield Ht.
 City School District Board of Education and on the national Diversity, Equity and Inclusion Advisory Committee for Pi Beta Phi Sorority.
 In her spare time, she is working on her Doctorate in Education.

-Arlene D. James-Advisory Committee Secretary and Garfield Heights Resident
+Arlene D. James-Advisory Committee Secretary and Maple Heights Resident

 Arlene D. James joined Cuyahoga Community College in March 2013 in which she supported the Provost & Executive Vice President of Academic and Student Affairs (currently known as Access, Learning, and Success) at the District Office.
 In January 2015, Arlene joined Youth, Adult and Community Connections as Coordinator and worked collaboratively with the Access and Completion team.